 Slough off those dead skin cells!
 You can use an enzyme exfoliator, facial cleansing brush ( I know clicks & dischem stock some decent ones ) or my favourite, a pore cleansing pad.
-To sum it up this tool does the job, lasts forever & most importantly - it is ridiculously hygienic.
-And at just R99, its hard to go wrong.
+To sum it up this tool does the job, lasts forever & most importantly - it is super hygienic.

 Moisturizing is simple, you know what works for your skin.
 I use Olay.
 So did my mother & her mother & her mother.
 You get the point, its been around for generations & IT WORKS!
 I use the pink bottle ( its extra hydrating ) its lightweight and isn't loaded with fancy ingredients that claim to do things, then don't.

 My trick is locking in that moisture using an beauty oil.
 Not the kind that sits on top of your skin & makes you look shiny, but a lightweight formula thats easy for your skin to drink up.